France School Calendar

 In addition to daily meal services, Beachwood City Schools offers special events and programs, such as farm-to-school initiatives and cooking demonstrations, to enhance students’ understanding of healthy food choices.
 The program also provides resources and information to help families support their children’s nutritional needs at home.

-Overall, Beachwood City Schools Food Services is committed to fostering a positive food environment that supports student health and learning.
+Overall, Beachwood City Schools’ Food Services is committed to fostering a positive food environment that supports student health and learning.

-Beachwood City Schools Media Relations & Communications
+Media Relations & Communications

 Beachwood City Schools Calendar Media Relations & Communications strives to maintain open and effective communication with students, parents, staff, and the community.
 Our mission is to ensure that all stakeholders are informed and engaged with the district’s activities and achievements.
 We provide timely updates on district events, policy changes, and important news through various channels, including press releases, newsletters, and social media platforms.